AkiGitub/hello/readme2.md

 mainMenu ---> project ---> {PatientPart,LabinofPart,ResultPart} --->Services(Services_patient,Services_Labinfo)  ---> DynamicDB.py

 ## Looging Of the Error(s)
-All error(s) occured in the project saved in file(s) in Errors/error_(data now).txt
+All errors of the project were saved in the file(s) located at Errors/error_(date now).txt

-as seen: Show the location of error, for exmaple in class in funvtion deleteRecord with the error message
+As seen: The location of the error is shown, for example, in the class deleteRecord, in the function deleteRecord, along with the error message.

-as an example:
+As an example:

 Error in Class/Function:( DB: deleteRecord )=====================================